secureworks/dalton/README.rst

      formats) are .zip, .gz, .gzip, .bz2, .tar, .tgz, and .tar.gz.
 Since zip and tar files can contain multiple files, for those formats only members that have the ".pcap", ".pcapng", or ".cap" extensions will be included; the other files will be ignored.
+Password protected zip files will be attempted to be decrypted with the passsword 'infected'.

    | If multiple pcaps are submitted for a Suricata job, they will be
-     combined into a single pcap on job submission since Suricata can only read a single pcap in read pcap mode.
+     combined into a single pcap on job submission since (older versions of) Suricata can only read a single pcap in read pcap mode.

 -  | **Sensor Version**